-You may view drama only as entertainment, but dramatic exercises can be valuable teaching and language learning tools.
+You may view drama only as entertainment, but dramatic exercises can be valuable teaching and language-learning tools.
 My intention with such activities is not to create an actors’ studio; it’s to get students up, moving around, and interacting with each other in more meaningful ways.
 Where words and their meaning can seem abstract in a textbook or vocabulary list, dialogues and scripts contextualize language.
 Drama brings expression and emotional depth to language and makes it far easier to remember than rote memorization.
-Countless studies and research have shown that bringing dramatic exercises into the classroom can give students confidence to move outside of the learning box to use their language skills.
+Countless studies and research have shown that bringing dramatic exercises into the classroom can give students the confidence to move outside of the learning box to use their language skills.
 Finally, theatrical play promotes class bonding and trust among its members.

 Mull these figures around in your head for a few moments…

-UCLA professor Albert Mehrabian broke down human communication in conditional studies as follows: 55% of communication is through body language, 38% is tone of voice and a mere 7% relies on the meaning of the actual words themselves!
+UCLA professor Albert Mehrabian broke down human communication in conditional studies as follows: 55% of communication is through body language, 38% is tone of voice, and a mere 7% relies on the meaning of the actual words themselves!
 To wit, much of our communication is nonverbal!
 In the classroom, vocabulary lists don’t come with facial expressions and textbook explanations don’t have hand gestures and body language; essential elements of how we communicate with one another.
 These aspects of language have to be experienced and then experimented with as part of language learning.

 I’m going to lay out some easy theatrical activities and exercises you can use when teaching.
 I’ll start with younger students and gradually move into exercises for more advanced language learners.
 Finally, I’ll offer some suggestions if you’re looking to bring full-on dramatic play into your classes.